alicevision/AliceVision/INSTALL.md

 This generates a "aliceVision.sln" solution inside the build folder that you can open in Visual Studio to launch the build.
 Do not forget to switch the build type to "Release".

-Building the project with embedded dependencies (recommended on linux)
+Building the project with embedded dependencies (recommended on Linux)
 -----------------------------------------------

 ```bash